GportDev/the-money-airport/docs/01_PRD.md

-# Product Requirements Document — CashPilot
+# Product Requirements Document — Money Airport

 ## 1. Overview

-CashPilot is a personal finance management app that connects to bank accounts via Plaid and gives a clear, visual picture of monthly cash flow, transactions, budgets, accounts, goals, recurring bills, reports, and forecasting.
+Money Airport is a personal finance management app that connects to bank accounts via Plaid and gives a clear, visual picture of monthly cash flow, transactions, budgets, accounts, goals, recurring bills, reports, and forecasting — in the User’s Base currency.

-**Core philosophy:** CashPilot is a widget-based SaaS dashboard, not a spreadsheet.
+**Core philosophy:** Money Airport is a widget-based SaaS dashboard, not a spreadsheet.
 Every screen is a card/list/chart layout with generous whitespace, merchant and category icons, and progress visualization.
 Primary actions use a right-side drawer.
 The main navigation lives in a persistent left sidebar.
+Domain language is in `CONTEXT.md`.

 **Visual language:** Light theme, white cards with soft gray borders and rounded corners.
 Orange is the primary accent (CTAs, active tabs, progress).
 Green = on track / income / positive change.
 Red = over budget / overage.
 Charts, sparklines, and progress bars communicate status before raw numbers.